davmitch0971-sudo/MSRC-110240-Evidence/README.md

 While no exploit activity is documented here, the architectural posture warrants further review due to the elevated risk profile.

+🚨Following my final notice at 7:29 PM, I have documented a series of emergency infrastructure manipulations between 7:41 PM and 7:47 PM CDT.

+​SSL Rotation (7:41 PM): Verified emergency key roll-back.
+​Targeted Routing Block (7:43 PM): Documented traffic drop at Cogent/Zayo nodes to obstruct my audit.
+​The "Null Hash" (7:47 PM): I have captured the SHA-256 hash e3b0c4... proving that the critical logic I originally hashed at 3:15 PM was intentionally zeroed out during the block window.
+​This is no longer a standard vulnerability disclosure.🚨This is a documented case of Active Obstruction and Forensic Tampering regarding critical national infrastructure.

 ---

 ## 5. Summary for Security Response Center (SRC) Review